curtsheller/notes/Linux/Commands-CLI/Readme.md

 # Linux Installs

-Working on getting a lots of Linux installs to be automated fir when needed.
+Working on getting a lots of Linux installs to be automated for when needed.